stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 where $Delta_E w_(i j)$ denotes the change of the Error Function with respect to $w_(i j)$, $E$ the Error Function, $y_j$ the output of the output neuron $j$, $xi_j$ the potential of the neuron $j$, $w_(i j)$ the weight with index $i$ at layer $j$ and $t$ to the timestep.

-=== Recurrent Neural Networks
+=== #abbr.l[RNN]
-The feedforward #abbr.pla[FNN] discussed in @fnn are inherently limited to fixed-size input.
-This makes them unsuitable for sequential data, where the length of the input can vary.
-To address this limitation, we introduce a class of models specifically designed to process variable-length sequences: #abbr.pla[RNN]. @fig:rnn shows a #abbr.a[RNN] for a input size of 1 and @fig:unrolled_rnn shows a unrolled #abbr.a[RNN] of size 4.
+The feedforward #abbr.pla[FNN] models discussed in @fnn can only handle inputs of fixed size, making them ill-suited for sequential data such as time series or language, where the input length can vary.
+To overcome this limitation, we introduce #abbr.pla[RNN], a class of models designed specifically to handle sequences of arbitrary length.

+Unlike FNNs, an #abbr.a[RNN] processes input one step at a time while maintaining a hidden state that carries information across time steps.
+This allows the model to "remember" relevant context from earlier in the sequence. @fig:rnn shows a simple #abbr.a[RNN] with an input size of 1, while @fig:unrolled_rnn illustrates the same #abbr.a[RNN] unrolled over 4 time steps, highlighting how information flows through the sequence.

 *Architecture*

 A #abbr.a[RNN] consits of the following components:
-- Input signal: The external data which is fed into the network at a timestep $t$ and represent the current information which the network is processing.
+- Input signal: The external data which is fed into the network at a time step $t$ and represent the current information which the network is processing.
 - State signal: Also known as the hidden state, represents the memory of the #abbr.a[RNN] for a given neuron.
 It contains information about the past inputs in the sequence and is updated at each time step based on the current input and the previous state.
-The hidden state is updated with the following formula: $h_t = f(h_(t-1), x_t)$.
+The hidden state is updated with the following formula: $h_t = f(h_(t-1), x_t)$, were $x_t$ is the input at  step $t$.
 After the update, the hidden state of neuron $i$ serves as input into the neuron $i+1$
 - Weights: The weights of the #abbr.a[RNN] neurons are shared among all different states.
 - Output: Each neuron has a output, which is denoted as $y_1$ - $y_4$ in @fig:unrolled_rnn.
 This output can serve as the output for the current state or as input into the next neuron.
 @schillingLecture05Sequential2025, @aggarwalNeuralNetworksDeep2023